paulproteus/debian-devel-changes-history-extractor/README.md

 ## Summary

 Get a sqlite file with a history of package uploads in Debian.
-Do it by reading email list archives.

 ## How to use